View full guide »

 Canada historically had permanent resident programs aimed at business people - investors and entrepreneurs - but those federal immigration categories were shut down.
 However, some of Canada's provinces have immigration programs for entrepreneurs.

 If a foreign national intends to settle in Québec, they will need to qualify for permanent resident status under Québec's immigration system.
-Québec offers a skilled worker category as well as programs for investors and entrepreneurs.
+Québec offers skilled worker categories as well as programs for investors and entrepreneurs.
 There are also special programs offered by other provinces that may lead to permanent resident status.

 6. Provincial nominee programs

-Canadian provinces have provincial nominee programs (PNPs) in place.
+Canadian provinces and territories have provincial nominee programs (PNPs) in place.
 Each of these provincial programs is different, but generally the PNPs are designed to facilitate the recruitment of foreign skilled workers who are able to address skills shortages within the nominating province.
 Foreign nationals who qualify under a PNP are able to apply for permanent resident status using the nomination from the province.
 If a foreign national is nominated under a PNP, he or she may obtain a work permit while the permanent resident application is being processed.